mc2285/ffmpeg-chapter-split/README.md

 # ffmpeg-chapter-split
-A basic utility to extract all chapters from any media format supported by ffmpeg
+A basic utility to extract chapters from any media format supported by ffmpeg

 ## Why?
 Because ffmpeg lacks this functionality and many find it needed.
 There are existing solutions to this problem, but I find them overcomplicated.